The King of Shadows: The Real History of King Arthur

 King Arthur is the most famous figure in British history.
 He is also possibly the most invented.

-This guide cuts through fifteen centuries of myth-making to examine what the historical record actually tells us: the silence of the only contemporary source, the political fabrications of a 12th-century Welsh cleric, and the French poets who transformed a shadowy war-chief into the presiding figure of European civilisation.
-Along the way it asks a harder question: why has every generation from the Normans to the Victorians needed Arthur so badly that they were willing to rewrite him entirely?
+This guide cuts through fifteen centuries of myth-making to examine what the historical record actually tells us: the silence of the only contemporary source, the political fabrication of a twelfth-century Welsh cleric, and the French poets who turned a shadowy war-chief into the presiding figure of European civilisation.
+It asks a harder question too.
+Why has every generation, from the Normans to the Victorians, needed Arthur so badly that they were willing to rewrite him entirely?

-The King of Shadows covers the full arc of the legend's construction across five chapters:
+The King of Shadows: The Real History of King Arthur covers the full arc of the legend's construction across five chapters:

-• The silence of Gildas, the one surviving native source from the period, and what his conspicuous omission of Arthur's name actually means
+• The silence of Gildas, the one surviving native source from the period, and what his pointed omission of Arthur's name actually means

 • Ambrosius Aurelianus, the real commander Gildas credits with halting the Saxon advance, and why his name was quietly replaced by a better story

-• Geoffrey of Monmouth's Historia Regum Britanniae, the 12th-century fabrication that invented Camelot, Merlin, and a world-conquering British empire, and why contemporaries called it fiction while everyone else called it history
+• Geoffrey of Monmouth's Historia Regum Britanniae, the twelfth-century fabrication that invented Camelot, Merlin, and a world-conquering British empire, and why contemporaries called it fiction while everyone else called it history

 • The French reinvention: how Lancelot, the Holy Grail, and the Round Table arrived from the courts of Eleanor of Aquitaine and turned a brutal war saga into a meditation on power and failure

-• Thomas Malory, the knight prisoner who wrote Le Morte d'Arthur from a jail cell during the Wars of the Roses, and built the collapse of Camelot from direct observation of how idealism actually ends
+• Thomas Malory, the knight-prisoner who wrote Le Morte d'Arthur from a jail cell during the Wars of the Roses, building the collapse of Camelot from first-hand knowledge of how idealism actually ends

 • The three historical candidates, the archaeological evidence, and why the absence of a proven man is not the end of the story